ygraham/segment-mteval/README.md

 After HIT completion:
 ------------------------------------------------------------------------------

+Go to directory

+    ../proc-hits

-Download the batch file of results from MTurk and place in folder:
+Download the batch file of hits from MTurk and place in folder:

     ./batched-hits